timnallen/get_swol/README.md

 ### LOGIN/AUTHENTICATE a User

-#### In order to authenticate and get a User, you mist have a request body with the following syntax:
+#### In order to authenticate and get a User, you must have a request body with the following syntax:

 #### Request Body:
 ```